-First to remember that ConnectPlaza generates Java applications for you.
-Do not confuse this with windows certificate handling or other SSL related things on other system.
+Note that ConnectPlaza generates Java applications for you.
+Do not confuse this with windows certificate handling or other SSL related things on other systems.
 Java handles SSL on its own terms.
 That said, how did we implement SSL usage in ConnectPlaza?

 Java uses Java Key Stores as a way to keep track of its certificates used for SSL handshakes.
 ConnectPlaza has 2 default .jks files.
 You can find them in the following directory: <installation directory>/context with the following names:

 If you have any knowledge about java, this will be somewhat familiar to you.
 If not, do not give up hope, rescue is near.

 A Java Key Store is a repository of security certificates.
 These can be authorization certificates or key certificates (public certificate and corresponding private keys).
 Those can be used in SSL encryption.
 In ConnectPlaza we use both a keystore and a truststore, but both are Java Key Stores.

 The ConnectPlaza keystore is the place where we store the keypairs for the connections to our services.
 The connecting party must have your public certificate to connect to your service.
 For instance if you have an HTTPS listener, you store the keypair (Private key and Public certificate) of the connecting server in the keystore.
 The Keystore also contains private keys used for Authentication when connecting to servers that require client SSL based authentication.
 Finally private keys can be used for Signing and Decrypting digital messages.